SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_projectmanagement.md

 ##Project Management

-To work on a modeling/simualtion case, it is recommended to create a SimVascular (SV) Project first.
+To work on a modeling/simualtion case, it is required to create a SimVascular (SV) Project first.
 The project can organize, manage, save all the required data.

 **To create a project:**